 The Autism Society of Nebraska is hosting six trainings across the state entitled – Training on the PEERS ® for Young Adults/Adults Social Skills Model.
 These trainings will be open to Counselors, Psychologists, Parents, Educators, Individuals on the Spectrum, Community Providers, Transition Specialists, anyone wishing to provide evidence-based social skills training.

-The trainings will be offered in Scottsbluff, North Platte, Grand Island, Lincoln, Omaha and Columbus between December 2019 to May 2020.
+The trainings will be offered in Scottsbluff, North Platte, Grand Island, Lincoln, Omaha and Norfolk between December 2019 to June 2020.
 Check for updates on this page.

 Coordinators from the Nebraska Autism Spectrum Disorder (ASD) Network will present information about a

 highly acclaimed evidence-based social skills curriculum designed for adults on the autism spectrum, The

 Program for the Education and Enrichment of Relational Skills, otherwise known as “PEERS®.”